MxDui/word-counter/README.md

 # word-counter
-A yew app that counts words of a text
+A yew app that counts words in a text